MRtrix3/mrtrix3/docs/reference/commands/tckmap.rst

 Options for the streamline-to-voxel mapping mechanism
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

--  **-upsample factor** upsample the tracks by some ratio using Hermite interpolation before mappping |br|
-   (If omitted, an appropriate ratio will be determined automatically)
+-  **-upsample factor** upsample the tracks by some ratio using Hermite interpolation before mappping (if omitted, an appropriate ratio will be determined automatically)

 -  **-precise** use a more precise streamline mapping strategy, that accurately quantifies the length through each voxel (these lengths are then taken into account during TWI calculation)